 Because storage costs money, and Fluxer has no venture capital funding.

 Expiry is based on file size.
-Small files last much longer, with the smallest files lasting about three years, and files can be renewed a little when they are accessed.
+Small files last much longer, with the smallest lasting about three years, and files can be renewed a little when they are accessed.
 The exact behaviour is documented in how attachment expiry works.

 Will Fluxer become like Discord?